 The researchers have concluded that the human remains may have been from a male, but it is solely based on the clothes that this conclusion has been drawn because we actually do not know.

 Most of the bones were missing when the grave was excavated in 1868, and, therefore it is not possible to determine the sex of the individual.
 Typically a DNA test would be conducted with the use of teeth or the petrous portion of the temporal bone, but both of them are missing.
 But, in theory, DNA analysis could still be conducted by using the bones, but they are in such poor condition that there is a high risk of contamination from external DNA.

 So for the moment, with our current technology, it can only be concluded that it was an adult, possibly a male of more than 30 years of age, along with a second, and younger individual, possibly a female.

 The clothes were badly damaged, and because no record was kept while conducting the excavation, the researchers are quite uncertain of how the clothes may have looked, but they have made a qualified guess.

 Many tablet-woven bands were also found in the grave, some were made of lilac wool and others of lilac silk with interwoven gold and silver thread.
-It is uncertain how the bands decorated the costume.

 A description of an outfit like this will hopefully dispel the Hollywood myth of how the clothes looked in Scandinavian during the Viking Age.
 We know for a fact, that the Vikings loved colors, and there have been found plenty of examples of this from various excavations across Scandinavia.
 A wide range of colors was used for their clothes, ships, and even their houses.
-Yes, they even painted their houses to show everyone that they had plenty of wealth, and they did not look as they have been portrayed in the TV series Vikings.
+Yes, they even painted their houses to show everyone that they had plenty of wealth, and they did not look as they have been portrayed in TV series like the Vikings.